 Workers in 2021 will have to grapple with more COVID-spurred layoffs and their susceptibility to automation to cut labor costs.
 Cities will likewise have to partner with other sectors to provide retraining opportunities before residents look elsewhere for work.

 The corporate partners are there – and perhaps willing to work with a municipal government on their trainings.
 Two tech giants, for example, are offering their own digital retraining programs – one specializing in cloud-computing and the other in fields like data analytics or user experience design.
-The European Commission’s Digital Skills and Jobs Coalition, for example, boasts more than 400 members, including those in the private sector, that are funding digital skills training across the continent.
+The European Commission’s Digital Skills and Jobs Coalition, meanwhile, boasts more than 400 members, including those in the private sector, that are funding digital skills training across the continent.

 Singapore has been particularly active in this regard.
 The city-state has committed about $2 billion of a $66 billion stimulus program to job retraining and investment in local tech firms.
 Plans include the creation of 40,000 public and private-sector jobs, 25,000 traineeships with firms, and government-sponsored trainings for 30,000 job seekers.
 Companies receive monetary incentives – like the government supplementing salaries – if they hire people from the traineeship and training programs.